All-New 2026 Subaru Outback Wilderness: Features and Specs

 Advanced X-MODE® and Off-Road Tech

-• Approach Angles: Improved geometry boosts approach (20°), breakover (21.2°), and departure (22.5°) angles for serious off-roading.
+• Angles: Approach (20°), breakover (21.2°), and departure (22.5°) angles are all improved over the 2025 model for better obstacle clearance.

 Refined and Functional Exterior